 Just in case you need a little prodding, here are some incredible local SEO statistics that highlight how valuable it is.

-- 76 per cent of people who conducted a local search on their smartphone visited a store that very same day, and more than a quarter of those make a purchase (Google data).
-How’s that for instant results.
+- 76% of people who conducted a local search on their smartphone visited a store that very same day, and more than a quarter of those made a purchase (Google data).

-- Almost everyone runs local searches, with 97 per cent of consumers searching local in 2017, and 12 per of people looking every single day (Bright Local).
+- Almost everyone runs local searches, with 97% of consumers searching local in 2017, and 12% of people looking every single day (Bright Local)

-- Over 80 per cent of consumers will research online before making a large purchasing decision (Business2Community).
+- Over 80% of consumers will research online before making a large purchasing decision (Business2Community)

-Despite all that, 56 per cent of stores haven’t listed their business on Google (Brandmuscle), and there are plenty still who aren’t listed on Yellow.
-With a free Yellow listing just a click away, it’s super easy to tick this one off the list.
+Despite all that, 56% of stores haven’t listed their business on Google (Local Business Institute), and there are plenty still who aren’t listed on Yellow.
+With a free Yellow Online listing just a click away, it’s super easy to tick this one off the list.

 Need a hand?

-If you’re not sure where to start, Yellow can help.
-We have a range of SEO packages tailored to suit small business with prices starting from $250 a month and regular strategy consultations to ensure we’re delivering results.
-To find out more visit our product page or click for call back from one of our SEO experts.
+If you’re not sure where to start, Yellow Pages can help.
+We have a range of SEO packages tailored to suit small businesses with prices starting from $500 a month and regular strategy consultations to ensure we’re delivering results.